rmaphoh/RETFound_MAE/README.md

 </tr>
 </tbody></table>

-- Organise data (using IDRiD as an [example](Example.ipynb))
+2. Organise your data into this directory structure (using IDRiD as an [example](Example.ipynb))

 <p align="left">
   <img src="./pic/file_index.jpg" width="160">
 </p>

-- Start fine-tuning (use IDRiD as example).
+3. Start fine-tuning (use IDRiD as example).
 A fine-tuned checkpoint will be saved during training.
 Evaluation will be run after training.

 ```